jpwerka/web-backend-api/web-backend-api/README.md

 }).catch(err => console.error(err));

 ```
+_**Note:** To view all possible configurations for a setup backend, see all configurations flags in: [BackendConfigArgs](https://github.com/jpwerka/web-backend-api/blob/master/web-backend-api/src/lib/interfaces/configuration.interface.ts)_

 To enable the different main entry file is necessary create a configuration in `angular.json` file another configuration in configurations node.
 ```json